abgonzalez/Ryanair-Reservation/src/Ryanair.Reservation/README_Candidate.md

 - It's using Automapper as Mapping framework

 - There is a project with Test divide :

+    * Unit Test
 		* Database Test
 		* Services Test
 		* Controller Test
+    * Integration Test

- If you need further questions you can check on http://localhost:5005/swagger or you can contact me
+ If you need further questions you can check on http://localhost:5005/swagger or you can contact me.

  Cheers